 The Community Services sector includes children’s care, health care and youth work.
 All these sectors have undergone legislative changes in the past few years making some qualifications mandatory for employment.
-Learning at Australian Workplace Training is a mixture of industry relevant theory and a practical component of not less than 100hrs.
+Learning at Australian Workplace Training is a mixture of industry relevant theory and a practical component.

 Community Services